healthpotionstudios/Out-of-Control-Game-Boy-Color/README.md

 This is demake of my game Out of Control.
 This was my first Game Boy game using ZGB.
 Download the Rom from **[itch.io](https://healthpotionstudios.itch.io/out-of-control-game-boy-color "itch.io")** or from the **Bin** folder on GitHub.
 You will need an emulator to play it.
+Also included is a 3DS .cia file if you know what to do with it.

 ### Screenshots
 <table>